Digital-Business-Council/Digital-Business-Council.github.io/pages/policies/terms-of-use.md

 17.2) You agree not to display or use the Digital Business Council Marks in any manner without our prior permission.

-17.3) You agreed to display or use the Digital Business Council Marks in accordance with the logo usage rules.
+17.3) You agreed to display or use the Digital Business Council Marks in accordance with the relevant logo usage rules.

 ## 18) COPYRIGHT